-- There will be readings and lecture videos every week that should be viewed BEFORE class on WEDNESDAY.
-Also before class, please take the AP Style Assessment. - Weekly activities
+- There will be readings and lecture videos every week that should be viewed BEFORE class on TUESDAY.
+Also before class, please take the AP Style Assessment. - Weekly activities: We will have activities (participation) and/or assignments in most classes.

-- We will have activities (participation) and/or assignments (for points) in most classes. - Office hours: We are available to help you to learn, understand, and grow as individuals.
+• Open Office Time: We are available to help you to learn, understand, and grow as individuals.
 If your question is something that you believe may be of interest to others in the class, please post to "asknicoleanything" channel in Slack.